fouadh/gocan/README.md

 * Select the `hibernate` scene
 * A short summary of the apps will be displayed
 * Select the `orm` application
-* The `Revisions` tab will be displayed: it might take a few seconds to display the chart, be patient (until we improve the performance) :-)
+* The `Revisions` tab will be displayed: it might take a few seconds to display the chart, be patient :-)

 ![Revisions](doc/images/revisions.png)

+You'll notice that there are some date selectors on the page that can be use to specify the analysis range.
+Those selectors are present in most of the analyses tabs.

-* Select the `Hotspots` tab to visualize the hotspots like in the book.
-You can zoom-in in the hierarchy by clicking on the different zones.
+* Select the `Hotspots` tab to visualize the hotspots of hibernate for the considered period.
+You can zoom-in in the hierarchy by clicking on the different zones to find more specifically the files suspects.

 ![Hotspots](doc/images/hotspots.png)

 * Mine the data with the `revisions` command:

+This command displays the application files sorted by number of revisions as well as their complexity (in the `code` column).
+It is another way to identify the potential suspects.

 ```
 gocan revisions orm -s hibernate